Heroes game

 The first few people who started it

-Would you believe only 4 people and 1 organization initially worked for Heroes?
+Would you believe only 4 people and 1 organization started Heroes?

 They were the following:

-• Sam Neves – creator of the game
+- Sam Neves – mastermind of the game

 How did they work together?

 The team gathered in London to begin formulating trivia questions.
-Though it wasn’t easy juggling their time between Heroes and their respective jobs, they nailed it.
+Though it wasn’t easy juggling their time between Heroes and their respective jobs, they pushed through with it.

-After that, he worked with Julio and Jader on playability.
+After which, he worked with Julio and Jader on playability.
 Aside from having stunning graphics, animation, and effects, the game also had to be fun and easy to play.

 But it wasn’t easy.
 “You imagine it [was] going to be fun” and “you [would] try to prototype it.
 But until you [could] see it, you [wouldn’t] know…,” Sam admitted.